Skip to content

 Note

-The chains.json file contains the configuration details for the Avalanche Fuji and Celo Alfajores TestNets.
+The chains.json file contains the configuration details for the Avalanche Fuji and Celo Alfajores Testnets.
 You can modify this file to add more networks if needed.
+For a complete list of contract addresses, visit the reference page.

 2. Set up provider and wallet - the scripts establish a connection to the blockchain using a provider and create a wallet instance using a private key.
 This wallet is responsible for signing the deployment transaction